AW-rishit/child-to-parent-communication/README.md

 * Controlled input field tied to state using useState
 * Lifts state up from child (Form) to parent (App) using a callback function
-* Reset Timer – Reset the display back to 00:00:00.
 * Demonstrates real-time text transfer from child to parent

 ## Summary